rawiriblundell/2022-Bash-Contest/README.md

 ## How to join the contest.
   * Fork this repo
   * Push to a branch with the name being your username to your own fork
-  * Request a pull request into this repo when compleated
+  * Request a pull request into this repo when completed

 ## DO NOT Copy.